 Jumping to Solutions

 From a very early age we are taught to solve problems.
 During our school years teachers present us with questions, problems, and situations, and we are asked to come up with the one correct answer.
-Over time, this helps trains us to be relatively good problem solvers.
+Over time, this trains us to be good problem solvers.
 We are rewarded by being faster and more accurate than others.

 Only occasionally are we asked to come up with more than one solution, and rarely if ever are we encouraged to question the problem itself.
 In fact, questioning the question or problem presented by someone in authority like a teacher could have negative consequences.
 Therefore, we just don’t do it.

-But what if we are solving the wrong problem?
+What if we are solving the wrong problem?

 Here is an example: imagine your company is having trouble keeping up with sales orders because you don’t have enough capacity.
 Accepting the problem as stated, most leaders would jump to working on solutions that would increase capacity – longer hours (overtime), more shifts, additional capital investment in capacity, and so on.
 Each of these solutions carries a significant cost.